airr-community/airr-standards/docs/common.md

 **File names**

-File names should end with `.tsv`.
-If any metadata is incorporated into the filename, consider including it in the metadata header as well.
+AIRR-formatted data files should end with `.tsv`.
+If any metadata is incorporated into the filename, consider including it in the accompanying metadata file as well.
+Accompanying metadata files should end in `.meta.json` or `.meta.yaml`.

 **Identifiers/illegal characters**

-Data must not contain tabs or newlines.
-Data should avoid `#` and quote characters, as the result may be implementation dependent.
+Data must not contain tab or newline characters.
+Data should avoid `#` and quote characters, as the result may be implementation-dependent.

 **Structure**

-The file has 3 sections in this order:
+The data file has 2 sections in this order:

-1. Metadata
-2. Header (single line with column names)
+1. Header (single line with column names)
-3. Data (one record per line)
+2. Data (one record per line)

-**Metadata**

-Each line in the metadata section should be prefixed with a `#`.
-When all the `#` symbols are stripped, the remainder should be parsable as YAML data.
-The first line not prefixed with a `#` marks the end of the metadata section.
-All metadata should be encoded into the header rather than (in addition to?) the filename.

-In cases where repeated keys are allowed, metadata should note whether the data file only contains "primary" records.

-**Header**
+The metadata file should be readable as a JSON or YAML object according to the MiAIRR spec.

+**Header line**

 A single line containing the column names (and also specifying field order).
 Any field that corresponds to one of the defined fields should use the